awslabs/ar-go-tools/README.md

 package name that starts with this prefix.
 - The `dataflowspecs` specifies a JSON file that contains dataflow summaries for interfaces.
 The tool will use those summaries to replace calls to interface methods, greatly reducing the complexity of the cross-function flow analysis.
+- The `maxdepth` sets the maximum callstack size above which paths are discarded in the analysis.
+This option allows to reduce the runtime at the expense of soundness.
+However, large values should be safe.
+For example, in the scripts, no additional paths will be discovered with a higher value of the depth.
 - The `sources` and `sinks` each specify sets of identifiers for sources and sinks.
 A source can be specified by a method (or function) name with `method` or a field name with `field`.
 A sink must be a function (or method).
 The `package` information narrows down how function, methods and fields are matched.
 Note that the strings are Go regexes.